I specialize in portraits and events & weddings. However I am also love to shoot sports and product photography as well.

 Normally I am the only photographer at the wedding.
 However, if your wedding is large or complicated, I may hire a second photographer.

 No. I am a photographer only.

-No. You will receive printing rights, which allows you to use the files to print as you wish.
+You can order prints through my website but that is merely for convince sake.
+You will receive printing rights, which allows you to use the files to print as you wish.
 I retain copyright, which allows me to use the photographs for my portfolio, website, online publications, etc.

 I take all photograph requests under consideration, however I will not copy another photographer’s work.
 Ask yourself, what is it about this photograph that speaks to you?
 Is it the way the bride looks?
 The lighting?
 The emotion?
 We can incorporate the inspiration of the Pinterest photograph into an image that is captured for you alone.

 Yes.
 Parents and grandparents love them.

 Absolutely.
 You can print your photos wherever you want and you can distribute them around the internet too (facebook, e-mail, twitter, etc).
 If you need a release please contact me and I will get one to you immediately.